canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

   - ``groupListsSeparately`` {Boolean} Optional (defaults to false).
 When enabled, top-level lists will be grouped and merged together, followed by the rest of the content.
   - ``groupByTagsTags`` {String/Array} Optional (defaults to none).
 Comma-separated tags or array of tags that will be used to create filtered sub-sections for each tag, with a final section for anything that doesn't match any of the tags (to filter out content completely, use relevantTags instead).
 If a title is provided for the final section, that final section will be put at the end, otherwise the content will be put at the start.
   - ``groupByTagsTitles`` {String/Array} Optional (defaults to none).
 Semi-colon-separated subsection titles or array of subsection titles.
 Used to provide titles for the subsections for each tag in ``groupByTagsTags``.
 Provide an extra title (at the end) to group everything else in a final section at the end (otherwise anything that doesn't match will be put at the start).
 Must have at minimum the same number of entries in the same order as ``groupByTagsTags``.
   - ``relevantSections`` {String/Array} Optional (defaults to all).
 Comma-separated section tags or array of section tags that content must have at least one of to be displayed.
   - ``guidelineSectionsOrder`` {String/Array} Optional (defaults to ``site.guidelineSectionsOrder``).
 Comma-separated section keys or array of section keys determining the order to display the sections (omitting a section will prevent it from being displayed).
+  - ``collapseSubsections`` {Boolean} Optional (defaults to true).
+Collapses subsections, preventing the output of the section element and heading without affecting content of the subsections.
 - **Returns:** {String} Outputs the guideline sections.
 <!-- markdownlint-enable MD032 -->